khushaal-chaudhary/SlideKick-Strategic-Research-Copilot/api/README.md

-# Strategic Research Copilot API
+# SlideKick API ⚡

-FastAPI backend for the Strategic Research Copilot, designed for deployment on Hugging Face Spaces.
+The speed demon backend for SlideKick, designed for deployment on Hugging Face Spaces.

 ## Features